 What if they are doing it for attention?

-Some of us were raised in families that normalized ignoring behavior when we suspect someone is “doing something to attention,” but here’s the thing: all behavior is communication, and if we ignore that communication we risk losing that person’s trust.
+Many adults today were raised in families that taught us to ignore behavior when we suspect someone is “doing something for attention,” but here’s the thing: all behavior is communication, and if we ignore that communication we risk losing trust.

 Next time you think someone is doing something for attention, think about the role the behavior is serving.
 What might it be saying?
 How might it be an attempt to access the resources the person needs in order to function?